amatos/amelia/README.md

 - [ ]  Custom Kernel Parameters Setup
 ---------------------------------------------------------------

-It offers just the minimal configuration required to make your system run.
+It offers only the minimal configuration required to make your system run.

 - ### EFI Boot Entries Deletion: [Interactive - Skippable]